nrakochy/ttt/readme.md

 ##To-Do

-Separate Main methods and test

 Use FakeIO to run through whole game

-Clean-up default parameters on methods
 Update rspec let statements
 Refactor with instance variables if necessary